pulumi/terraform-provider-aws/website/docs/r/transcribe_language_model.html.markdown

 layout: "aws"
 page_title: "AWS: aws_transcribe_language_model"
 description: |-
-  Terraform resource for managing an AWS Transcribe LanguageModel.
+  Resource for managing an AWS Transcribe LanguageModel.
 ---

 # Resource: aws_transcribe_language_model

-Terraform resource for managing an AWS Transcribe LanguageModel.
+Resource for managing an AWS Transcribe LanguageModel.

 -> This resource can take a significant amount of time to provision.
 See Language Model [FAQ](https://aws.amazon.com/transcribe/faqs/) for more details.